PrinceOfBorgo/picoCTF2018-script_me/README.md

 > Maybe try writing a python script?

 ## Problem description
-After connecting to server running `nc 2018shell.picoctf.com 8672` command in terminal we get:
+After connecting to server running `nc 2018shell.picoctf.com 8672` command (or whatever picoCTF tells you to use) in terminal we get:
 ```
 Rules:
 () + () = ()()                                      => [combine]